v-cakoll/docs.it-it/docs/csharp/whats-new/csharp-8.md

 Nell'esempio precedente il file viene eliminato quando viene raggiunta la parentesi graffa di chiusura associata all'istruzione `using`.

 In entrambi i casi, il compilatore genera la chiamata a `Dispose()`.
-Il compilatore genera un errore se l'espressione nell'istruzione `using` non è Disposable.
+The compiler generates an error if the expression in the `using` statement isn't disposable.

 ## <a name="static-local-functions"></a>Funzioni locali statiche